dmrauch/mlops-prefect/README.md

     - [GCP](https://prefecthq.github.io/prefect-gcp/)

+## Questions

+- [ ] Does *Prefect* have a concept of configuration files to pass parameters to the pipeline or to override default parameters of individual tasks?
+- [ ] How best to generate visualisations and dataframe printouts during intermediate steps of the pipeline and transport them outside?
+  - I'm not sure all of this diagnostic information should be logged to *MLflow*

-## Thoughts and Questions
+## Thoughts and Notes

 - Adding 3D coordinates gives an opportunity to use tSNE for creating a 2D visualisation
-- Does *Prefect* have a concept of configuration files to pass parameters to the pipeline or to override default parameters of individual tasks?
+- New features can be defined in preprocessing steps in the pipeline using *Pandas* or as part of a feature engineering step in the model itself using *scikit-learn*.
+My personal thoughts on this are the following:
+  - If *all* of the feature engineering can be done in *scikit-learn*, then this is preferable because simply exporting the model (as a *scikit-learn* pipeline) will include the additional features
+  - If there are elements that have to be implemented outside of the *scikit-learn* model pipeline, then the proper outer pipeline (i.e. the part that is implemented in *Prefect* in this demo) has to be deployed anyways and it is preferable to make the pipeline as clean and consistent as possible - which may mean limiting the amount of feature engineering done with *scikit-learn*.

 ## Getting Started